Contraz/demosys-py/README.md

 ## Longer Introduction

-Anything we draw to the screen must be implemented as an Effect.
+Anything we draw to the screen must be implemented as an `Effect`.
 If that effect is one or multiple things is entirely up to you.
 An effect is an individual package/directory containing an `effect.py` module.
 This package can also contain a `shaders` and `textures` directory